Stone Brookis committed to

 serve snacks & beverages, exercise, play bingo, paint, sing songs, art projects, puzzles, games, cards, read stories, just listen, cook, dance, bring in a pet, show and tell, read the news, assist individuals in getting to and from events, shopping, going for walks, gardening, manicures and pedicures, fixing things, help with building models or other projects, bird watching, etc.

 serve meals, set tables, fold napkins, help feed meals, etc.

 Volunteering is all about being willing to assist; giving your time; and most importantly…caring.
 All of these things makes Volunteering invaluable – and appreciated even more!
 To Volunteer Contact Us

-Our fundraising efforts go to: support our new Designated Supportive Living Services building called Stone Brook in Grimshaw; assistance with landscaping for the facility; recreation opportunities for our clients at Our Place in Grande Prairie and; support to upgrade and renovate Golfworld on the Peace; as well as other such initiatives.
+Our fundraising efforts go to: support our new Designated Supportive Living Services building called Stone Brook in Grimshaw; assistance with landscaping for the facility; recreation opportunities for our clients at in Grande Prairie and Peace River; as well as other such initiatives.